-Activation spread parameter: :retrieval-activation
+Activation spread parameter: :retrieval-activation Default value: 0.0

 In addition to the default queries the retrieval buffer can be queried with recently-retrieved which can be checked for the values of t or nil.

 'State busy' will be t while a retrieval request is being processed - the time between the start-retrieval event and either the retrieved-chunk or retrieval-failure event.
 It will be nil at all other times.